ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

 post-BL2 phase of TF-A. This can be done by rebuilding BL1 with the ``SPIN_ON_BL1_EXIT=1`` build flag.
 Refer to the :ref:`build_options_common` section.
 In this case, the developer may take control of the target using a debugger when indicated by the console output.
-When using DS-5, the following commands can be used:
+When using Arm-DS, the following commands can be used:

 ::